Kimbrough recognized for environmental stewardship

-Kimbrough Ambulatory Care Center's efforts in reducing waste include recycling over 10 years of X-ray films and 30 tons of cardboard and saving an estimated $4,327.
-Kimbrough received the 2020 Partner for Change Award from Practice Greenhealth in recognition of successful programs to reduce an organization’s environmental impact.
-(Infograph created by Michelle Gonzalez)
+Kimbrough Ambulatory Care Center received the 2020 Partner for Change Award from Practice Greenhealth in recognition of successful programs to reduce an organization’s environmental impact.

+It is the third time Kimbrough received the award which is given annually to recognize health care facilities that continuously improve and expand upon programs to eliminate mercury, reduce and recycle waste, and source products sustainably.

+Kimbrough’s efforts in reducing waste include recycling over 10 years of X-ray films that weighed 4,707 pounds — more than two tons.

 |Date Taken: